forreya/searching-algorithms/graphs/postorder-traversal/README.md

 <h1 align="center">Postorder Traversal for General Graphs</h1>

 ## Performance
 - **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges.
-Each vertex is visited once, and all edges are processed at most once when traversing the neighbours of each vertex
+Each vertex is visited once, and all edges are processed at most once when traversing the neighbours of each vertex.
 - **Space Complexity**: O(V), for storing the visited set.
 In the worst case, the recursion stack can grow to O(V) if the graph has a depth resembling a linked list.
 The explicit stack in the iterative approach also requires O(V) space in the worst case.

 ## Recursive Approach